 Cracked corn and a custom grain mixture can be a good diet option for any goat on the farm although some farmers say that corn is not good for goats mainly because the corn is too hard on the goat’s teeth.

 Feeding corn to the goats can’t hurt them if they eat it in small amounts.
-The whole grain corn can be a bad idea for a diet option to any goat because it is really hard on their teeth.
+The whole grain corn can be a bad idea for a diet option for any goat because it is really hard on their teeth.
 Corn is low in protein, but it offers your goat a certain amount of calcium which can contribute to the onset of Urinary Calculi in bucks.

 Is corn good for goats?